Article 81 Guardianship Attorney NYC

-Mental Hygiene Law 81.02 sets forth the standard for the appointment of a guardian.
+As a guardianship attorney will tell you, New York Mental Hygiene Law 81.02 sets forth the standard for the appointment of a guardian.
 The statute provides that the Court should appoint a guardian for an individual when the appointment is necessary to provide for the personal needs and property management of the Person AND either (i) the person consents to the appointment OR (ii) the person is shown to be incapacitated by clear and convincing evidence.

-Who may Commence a Guardianship Proceeding?
+Who may Commence an Article 81 Guardianship Proceeding?

 The person who is alleged to be incapacitated is known as the AIP.
 Pursuant to MHL 81.06, a guardianship proceeding can be commenced by:

 - the person alleged to be incapacitated; or

 - the next of kin of the AIP (eg: spouse, child, parent, sibling); or

 - an executor or administrator when the AIP is the beneficiary of an estate; or

 - a trustee of a trust when the AIP is the beneficiary of a trust; or